hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       description: |
         Let unauthenticated requests to pass, or skip the plugin if other authentication plugin has already authenticated the request by setting the value to anonymous Consumer.
+    - group: General Settings
+      descriptions: settings that have an effect over different grants and flows
+    - name: preserve_query_args
+      required: false
+      default: false
+      datatype: boolean
+      description: |
+        Preserve original query arguments over the authorization code flow redirections?
+        > When this is used with the `config.login_action=redirect`, the browser location
+        > will change, and show up the original query arguments.
+Otherwise, the upstream request
+        > is modified to include the original query arguments, and the browser will not display
+        > them in location field.
+    - name: refresh_tokens
+      required: false
+      default: true
+      datatype: boolean
+      description: |
+        Try to automatically refresh the expired access tokens when the plugin has a refresh token, or an offline token available?
+    - name: hide_credentials
+      required: false
+      default: true
+      datatype: boolean
+      description: |
+        Remove the credentials used for the authentication from the request?
+        > If multiple credentials are sent with the same request, the plugin will
+        > remove those that were used for successful authentication.
+    - name: search_user_info
+      required: false
+      default: false
+      datatype: boolean
+      description: |
+        Whether to use user info endpoint to get addition claims for consumer mapping, credential mapping, authenticated groups, and upstream and downstream headers?
+        > This requires an extra round-trip, and can add latency, but we can also cache
+        > the user info requests (see: `config.cache_user_info`).
     - group: Discovery
-      description: for auto-configuring most of the settings and providing the means of key rotation
+      description: for auto-configuring most of the settings, and providing the means of key rotation
     - name: issuer
       required: true
       default:
       value_in_examples: <discovery-uri>
       datatype: url
+      description: |
-      description: The discovery endpoint (or just the issuer identifier)
+        The discovery endpoint (or just the issuer identifier).
+        > When using Kong with the database, the discovery information and the JWKS
+        > are also cached to the Kong configuration database.
     - name: rediscovery_lifetime
       required: false
       default: 30
       datatype: integer
+      description: |
-      description: How long to wait after doing a discovery, before doing it again
+        How long to wait after doing a discovery, before doing it again?
+        > The re-discovery usually happens when the plugin cannot find a key for verifying
+        > the signature.
     - group: Client
-      description: that is used to interact with the identity provider
     - name: client_id
       required: false
       value_in_examples: [ "<client-id>" ]
       default:
       datatype: array of string elements (the plugin supports multiple clients)
+      description: |
-      description: The client id(s)
+        The client id(s) that the plugin uses when it calls authenticated endpoints on the identity provider.
+        Other settings that are associated with the client are:
+        - `config.client_secret`
+        - `config.client_auth`
+        - `config.client_jwk`
+        - `config.client_alg`
+        - `config.redirect_uri`
+        - `config.login_redirect_uri`
+        - `config.logout_redirect_uri`
+        - `config.unauthorized_redirect_uri`
+        - `config.forbidden_redirect_uri`
+        - `config.unexpected_redirect_uri`
+        > Use the same array index when configuring related settings for the client.
     - name: client_arg
       required: false
       default:
       datatype: string
+      description: |
-      description: The client to use for this request (the selection is made with a request parameter with the same name)
+        The client to use for this request (the selection is made with a request parameter with the same name).
+        For example setting this value to `Client`, and sending request header `Client: 1` will make the plugin to use the first client (see: `config.client_id`) from the client array.
     - group: Client Authentication
       description: how should the client authenticate with the identity provider
     - name: client_auth